MightyPirates/OpenComputers/src/main/resources/assets/opencomputers/doc/en_US/index.md

 To learn about how to use the manual, check out [the page about the manual](item/manual.md) (that green text is a link, you can click it).
 You can find a table of contents at the bottom of this page.

+## Prologue

-Persistence ensures that a running [computer](general/computer.md) retains its state when the chunk it is in is unloaded.
+As mentioned above, computers in OpenComputers feature persistence, which means that a running [computer](general/computer.md) retains its state when the chunk it is in is unloaded.
 This means that if the player moves away from the [computer](general/computer.md), or logs off, the [computer](general/computer.md) will remember its last known state and continue from that point on when the player goes near the [computer](general/computer.md).
 Persistence works for all devices except for [tablets](item/tablet.md).

 All devices are modular and can be assembled with a wide range of components, just like [computers](general/computer.md) in real life.
 Players who enjoy tinkering will be able to optimize devices to their heart's content.
 If desired, devices can be [dismantled](block/disassembler.md) and rebuilt if the initial configuration wasn't satisfactory.
 For [computers](general/computer.md) and [servers](item/server1.md), components can be swapped out on-the-fly simply by opening the corresponding GUI.